sassoftware/quickstart-sas-viya-gcp/README.md

 The *sasadmin* and *sasuser* SAS Viya user accounts are also created during deployment.
 These accounts exist in LDAP, and are the default user accounts for logging into SAS Viya.
 You cannot directly log onto the host operating system with these accounts.

+**Note:** The passwords for the *sasadmin* and *sasuser* SAS Viya user accounts are set in the *SASAdminPass* and *SASUserPass* variables within the [configuration file](#configFile).
+These passwords are displayed on the GCP Deployment Manager page which is only accessible to users with specific GCP permissions.
+If you are concerned that this is a security risk, you should change these passwords after the deployment.
+See link to new appendix for more information about how to change these passwords..

 <a name="depmonitoring"></a>
 ### Monitoring the Deployment